MaikKoster/OSDriverPackage/docs/Compare-OSDriverPackage.md

 $False if not.
 - LowerVersion: will be set to $true, if the Core Driver has a higher version.
 $false, if not.
-- MissingPnPIDs: List of PnPIDs, that are not referenced by the Core Driver.
+- MissingHardwareIDs: List of Hardware IDs, that are not referenced by the Core Driver.

 ## EXAMPLES